-How do you get there?: Public transport — rail, tube or bus — is recommended, as there will be no official car parking near the arena during the Games.
+How do you get there?
+Rail, tube or bus are the recommended methods of transport, as there will be no official car parking near the arena during the Games.
 The venue is on five Transport for London bus routes (79, 83, 92, 182 and 224) and is close to two National Rail stations and two London Underground stops.
-NR trains run to Wembley Stadium station from London Marylebone and to Wembley Central from Euston, while the Jubilee and Metropolitan tube lines serve Wembley Park, and the Bakerloo line stops at Wembley Central.
+National Rail trains run to Wembley Stadium station from London Marylebone and to Wembley Central from Euston, while the Jubilee and Metropolitan tube lines serve Wembley Park, and the Bakerloo line stops at Wembley Central.